Breastfeeding Tips After A Cesarean Delivery

 Short personal story here:

-I actually had a lactation consultant try and talk me into supplementing my newborn with formula because my didn’t come in on the second day after I had my fourth baby.
+I actually had a lactation consultant try and talk me into supplementing my newborn with formula because my milk didn’t come in on the second day after I had my fourth baby.
 Yes, this was my fourth baby, so I kinda knew a thing or two already!
-I breastfed all my babies, I told her my milk normally comes in the third day and to please stop giving me a hard time.
+I breastfed all my babies, I told her my milk normally comes in on the third day and to please stop giving me a hard time.
 She was actually stressing me out more!
 The nurses had to tell her to stop coming in to see me because I knew what I was doing!
 And guess what happened the third day?
 My milk came in, just like I said it would!
 So be patient mamas, it will come in.
 Every mother’s body is different!
 Also, all the other lactation consultants I’ve had previously were a godsend, this one was just not the norm!

 Here are tips to increase your breast milk after a c-section.